 Prior to commencing a career in teaching Jas worked for the Forensic Science Service.

-KELLY BIRD - SENIOR ASSISTANT VICE PRINCIPAL FOR ENGLISH
+KELLY CARROLL - SENIOR ASSISTANT VICE PRINCIPAL FOR ENGLISH

 Kelly has extensive experience working within the Midlands and leading English departments.
 She has worked at Aldersley High School for three years and has achieved consistently outstanding results.